2007 Spike! tourney

 My first opponant of the day, Iain F., playing his dwarf team, the Marauders.
 I was also playing dwarves and managed to get a 2-1 win and 2-0 in CAS despite having to play all game in a blizzard.

-My second opponant, Wayne S. who also played dwarves and if it wasn't enough to face 2 other dwarf teams back to back, this team had the same team name as mine, the Mountaineers.
-Close game, played in a blizzard again couldn't score the TD to tie it up so lost 0-1 (as well 0-2 in CAS)
+My second opponant, Wayne S. who also played dwarves :roll: and if it wasn't enough to face 2 other dwarf teams back to back, this team had the same team name as mine, the Mountaineers.
+Close game, played in a blizzard again :roll: couldn't score the TD to tie it up so lost 0-1 (as well 0-2 in CAS)

 More of the first day action